A. About the Finance for Peace initiative

 Must be fluent in English, with French/German required for deliverable 2

 Candidates should clearly mention their availability and ability to complete project(s) within the timeline

 The tasks listed above are to be performed in an interactive and iterative process in collaboration with staff from the Finance for Peace initiative.
 The service provider(s) will work under the direction the Finance for Peace Communications Advisor and the Global Communications Team of Interpeace.

 As stated in Section C, the consultancy will run from November to December 2023.
 The exact number of workdays for the project/s will be determined jointly by the selected consultant(s) and the Finance for Peace team.
 When submitting an application, the consultant should provide an estimate of costs linked to the listed deliverables.

 G. How to apply

-We will review the applications both on the technical and financial content and value for money.
-Deadline for applications is Friday, 26 May.
-Applications can be sent to email@example.com.
+The applications will be assessed based on both the technical and financial content and value for money.
+Deadline for applications is 7 November 2023.